shriyala/fas-powershell/docs/New-FasMsTemplate.md

 The Citrix Federated Authentication Service supplies a number of human-readable XML certificate templates that can be reviewed and installed using this commandlet.
 Alternatively the equivalent templates can be created using the standard Microsoft Certifiate Template Administration tools.

-By default the ACL placed on the Certificate Template will allow only Domain Administrators to have full control of the installed Certificate Template.
+By default the ACL placed on the Certificate Template will allow Domain Administrators to have full control and Authenticated Users to have read permission.
 If this is not suitable the -Acl \<SDDL\> parameter can be used to specify a security descriptor.

 Note that this cmdlet must be run using a High Privilege user account.